How to Establish Relationships Between Parent and Child Companies in Bulk

 There may be other ways to identify parent companies; it will depend on your data and situation.

-Associate Child and Parent Companies With the Bulk Operations Module
+Associate Child and Parent Companies With the Associate App

-The Bulk Operations module can associate records that already exist in your database.
+The Associate app can associate records that already exist in your database.

 - Filter records down to those you want to associate.